nsrau/azure-docs.it-it/articles/iot-hub/iot-hub-rm-rest.md

 [AZURE.INCLUDE [iot-hub-get-access-token](../../includes/iot-hub-get-access-token.md)]

-## Utilizzare l'API REST per creare un hub IoT
+## <a name="use-the-rest-api-to-create-an-iot-hub"></a>Use the REST API to create an IoT hub

-Usare l'[API REST dell'hub IoT][lnk-rest-api] per creare un hub IoT nel gruppo di risorse. È anche possibile usare l'API REST per apportare modifiche a un hub IoT esistente.
+Use the [IoT Hub REST API][lnk-rest-api] to create an IoT hub in your resource group.
+You can also use the REST API to make changes to an existing IoT hub.

-1. Aggiungere il metodo seguente a Program.cs:
+1. Add the following method to Program.cs:

     ```
     static void CreateIoTHub(string token)